mazias/CAScope/README.md

 # CAScope
 The most powerful and most performant tool to explore the world of one-dimensional cellular automata.

+## What's so special about it?
+Cellular automata are an immensely fascinating topic on their own.
+Studying them can give you insights into a wide range of disciplines, from mathematics and logic to physics, biology to computational theory to name a few.
+You can easily find further information about cellular automata by using your favorite internet services.
+One special recommendation for the uninitiated is of course Stephen Wolfram's magnum opus "A New Kind of Science" (ANKS) which is freely available here: https://www.wolframscience.com/nks/

+For the context of the program presented here, I would highlight the following facts:
+One-dimensional cellular automata are among the most simple dynamic systems that can possibly exist.
+Even then they show astonishingly complex patterns and behaviors.
+But the more complex patterns will only emerge on very large cellular automata with millions of cells and they are nearly impossible to see when displayed using conventional techniques.

+This is where CAScope comes in.
+Like a microscope or a telescope, it gives the viewer a tool to explore a new, previously inaccessible cosmos.
+This is accomplished by using new and innovative techniques for displaying cellular automata and are able to handle a very large number of cells and offer comprehensive noise reducing abilities.
+CAScope also offers numerous advanced and highly optimized computation algorithms that can compute the evolution with a speed of more than a 100 billion (10^12) cells per second (using AVX2 on a standard Intel i7).
+The algorithms are heavily optimized for parallel execution, so the use of professional GPU cards could allow for speeds of 10^14 cells a second and beyond (GPU features are currently in development).
+The newest computation algorithm adapts the groundbreaking hashlife algorithm that Bill Gosper devised for the 2D cellular automata "Game of Life" and allows for speeds well beyond 10^20 for certain cellular automata.

-## Introduction
+## Disclaimer
 This is work in progress!
 I may update the documentation, source code and build documentation from time to time.

-If you have _serious_ interest in this software (wheather of scientific or recreational nature), you can contact me and I will be happy to help you out.
+If you have _serious_ interest in this software (whether of scientific or recreational nature), you can contact me and I will be happy to help you out.

 But please understand that this is a very niche project and I do not have the resources atm to present you a polished product.